Get involved with the Einstein Community Health Outreach!

 A: Once your date is assigned, you're expected to practice professional courtesy and keep to your commitment.
 But if you must miss it, then you're expected to find your own replacement and inform the activity coordinators and myself by email.
 Each person has a distinct responsibility at ECHO and we depend on each other's being there, fulfilling his or her specific duty.
-Before emailing me with your choice of days, check your exam and vacation schedules!
+Before choosing days, check your exam and vacation schedules!

 Q5: Is ECHO closed during holidays?

 A: We're closed Labor Day weekend, Thanksgiving weekend, winter final exams week through the New Year's weekend, and Spring break.

 Q6: Can I request to be assigned for a specific position?

 A: During the application process you may request a specific position.
 However, since spots are limited for each Saturday, we recommend including multiple positions in order of preference because we may need you to volunteer in another area.
 If you are proficient in another language, especially Spanish, we have interpreter positions available.

 Q7: How do I sign up for Sunday ECHO?
 When is it?